 Our results axiomatically identify three nested classes of rules.
 In all cases the set of axioms will single out a unique way of allocating the amount of the good among the members of an admissible chosen coalition.
 The classes will differ precisely on how their elements choose the admissible coalition.
 This unique allotting way consists of the following natural extension of the uniform rule.
 Fix a problem.
 If the empty coalition is the unique admissible one, no agent participates.
 Otherwise, take the chosen non-empty admissible coalition.
-Then, the allocation of the good among its members can be described as a two step procedure.
+Then the allocation of the good among its members can be described as a two-step procedure.
 First, assign to each agent in the coalition his smallest acceptable share.
 The remainder is assigned by adding uniformly the same amount to every agent in the coalition.
 If the sum of the peaks exceeds the amount to be allocated then the rule stops adding to those agents whose peak is reached, and keeps adding uniformly to the rest.
 Observe that in this case the remainder will eventually be exhausted before all peaks are reached.
 If the sum of the peaks is smaller than the amount to be allocated then the rule also keeps adding uniformly to all agents, and stops adding only to those agents whose largest acceptable share is reached, and keeps adding uniformly to the rest.
 Observe now that since the coalition was admissible the remainder will eventually be exhausted before reaching all largest acceptable shares.
 We call any rule satisfying this allotment procedure an extended uniform rule.
 There are many because at many problems there are many admissible coalitions.
 Hence, extended uniform rules differ only on the choice of the subset of agents among whom the amount of the good is allocated.

 Theorem 1 characterizes the class of efficient, consistent and individually rational from equal division rules as the subset of extended uniform rules that select the admissible coalition by choosing coherently the full set of agents whenever it is possible.
 Theorem 2 characterizes the subclass of rules that, in addition to the previous properties, satisfy an independence of irrelevant alternatives like property (that we call independence of irrelevant coalitions).
 This class consists of the subset of extended uniform rules that at each problem choose the admissible coalition by maximizing a given monotonic order on the set of all finite coalitions.
-Theorem 3 characterizes the smaller subclass of rules that in addition to efficiency, consistency, and individually rationality form equal division also satisfy order preservation with respect to a given order of priority among individual agents.
+Theorem 3 characterizes the smaller subclass of rules that in addition to efficiency, consistency, and individually rationality form equal division also satisfy order priority with respect to a given order among individual agents.
+This class consists of the subset of extended uniform rules that at each problem choose the admissible coalition by respect to a given order among individual agents.
+This class consists of the subset of extended uniform rules that at each problem choose the admissible coalition by respect to a given order among individual agents.
 This class consists of the subset of extended uniform rules that at each problem choose the admissible coalition by selecting lexicographically according to the given order.
 We also show that in all three characterizations the axioms are independent.